Television in Japan: CS Channels (SKY PerfecTV!/Hikari TV, 4K)

+Channels from Asian neighbors

+The systems used are incompatible with Japan's ISDB-T.

 Programs

 While TV programs vary from station to station, some generalizations can be made.
-Most commercial television stations sign on between the hours of 4:00 AM and 5:00 AM every morning.
-Early morning hours are dominated by news programs, and these run from around 9:00 to 9:30 AM.
+Most commercial television stations sign on between the hours of 4:00 a.m. and 5:00 a.m. every morning.
+Early morning hours are dominated by news programs, and these run from around 9:00 to 9:30 a.m.
 They are then replaced by late morning shows that target wives who have finished their housework.
-These run to around 1:30 PM, at which time reruns of dramas and information programs that target the same age group start.
-On some stations at 4:00 PM, the young kid-oriented anime and TV shows start, and end around 7:00 PM or 8:00 PM.
-Evening news programs air as early as before 4:00 PM or before 5:00 PM and end at 7:00 PM, when the "Golden Hour" of TV shows start.
-7:00 PM to 9:00 PM are the time periods into which TV stations pour the most resources.
+These run to around 1:30 p.m., at which time reruns of dramas and information programs that target the same age group start.
+On some stations at 4:00 p.m., the young kid-oriented anime and TV shows start, and end around 7:00 p.m. or 8:00 p.m.
+Evening news programs air as early as before 4:00 p.m. or before 5:00 p.m. and end at 7:00 p.m., when the "Golden Hour" of TV shows start.
+7:00 p.m. to 9:00 p.m. are the time periods into which TV stations pour the most resources.
 Appearing in this time slot is a certain sign that an actor or actress is a TV star.
-After 9:00 they switch over to Japanese television dramas and programs focusing on older age groups, which run till 10:00 or 11:00 PM.
-Stations run their late night news mostly at the 11:00 PM hour, and around midnight sports news programs run which target working ages.
+After 9:00 they switch over to Japanese television dramas and programs focusing on older age groups, which run until 10:00 or 11:00 p.m.
+Stations run their late night news mostly at the 11:00 p.m. hour, and around midnight sports news programs run which target working ages.
 After these, programs for mature audiences run as well as anime that do not expect enough viewers if they were run earlier.
-Some commercial stations sign off between 2:00 AM and 3:00 AM every night; however, most stations affiliated with NNS or JNN broadcast 24 hours a day, with the sign off window replaced by a simulcast of their networks' news channel during the overnight hours.
+Some commercial stations sign off between 2:00 a.m. and 3:00 a.m. every night; however, most stations affiliated with NNS or JNN broadcast 24 hours a day, with the sign off window replaced by a simulcast of their networks' news channel during the overnight hours.
 Other stations do filler programming to fill time before the start of early morning news.
 Commercial stations sometimes sign off on Sunday late nights or other days for technical maintenance.
-NHK is required to broadcast 24 hours a day, 7 days a week.
+NHK is required to broadcast 24 hours a day, seven days a week.